dhrubojoutidas/git_workshop4_prac/README.md

 git add Maze.py Viewer.py
 git commit -m "Renamed GridViewer module to Viewer"
 ```

----

-## 🛠️ Git Tips & Tools

-- 📚 View all Git commands: `git help -a`
-- ❓ Help for a command: `git help <command>`
-- to see all avialable commnd `git help`
-- Use -h for a quick summary:` git config -h`  / `git config --help`
-- ✅View all current Git settings: `git config --list`
-- Type the beginning of a command:` git config --`
-- Press Tab → Git shows available options.
+-

 - Remove an EMPTY directory  :`rmdir <directory_name>`
 - Remove a directory WITH files):`rm -r <dir_name> `⚠ Warning: This permanently deletes files.
 - `git rm [file]`   #  delete the file from project and stage the removal for commit
-- `git mv [existing-path] [new-path]`  # change an existing file path and stage the move

 -  `winpty python Maze.py` to run on git bash &` python Maze.py` for VSCODE
-- -`git rebase [branch]  `  apply any commits of current branch ahead of specified one
+- `git rebase [branch]  `  apply any commits of current branch ahead of specified one
 - `git revert [commit sha]` Create a new commit, reverting changes from specified commit.

 ---